Dominion of India: Economy and society

 India did have a firmly founded industrial sector at the time of independence, with financial networks to sustain it.
-India's participation in the Second World War had the effect of expanding its industries, though their increased output was not generally for civilian consumption.
-In some instances such as woolen textiles produced in wool mills, leather and footwear produced in factories, almost three-fourths of the cement and steel, the output was siphoned off from the civilian economy for military use.
+India's participation in the Second World War expanded its industries, though their increased output was not generally for civilian consumption.
+In some instances such as woollen textiles produced in wool mills, leather and footwear produced in factories, almost three-fourths of the cement and steel, the output was siphoned off from the civilian economy for military use.
 A few industries such as steel, chemicals, paper, paint, and cement did advance vigorously, but a shortage of capital goods and skilled human resources thwarted any significant new industrial undertakings.
-Sociologically, industrial growth in wartime had the effect of increasing the share of the urban population in India from 13% in 1941 to 16% in 1951.
+Sociologically, industrial growth in wartime increased the share of the urban population in India from 13% in 1941 to 16% in 1951.

 The levels of education and evaluation criteria varied from region to region, depending on each region's history, its urbanization, and average per-person income.
 In 1951 literacy in India was still very low, especially among rural women (Table).
 Improving the economy, changing social attitudes, and reducing economic deprivation among the landless labouring classes depended crucially upon improving education standards.

 The new government had inherited problems arising from uneven opportunity in a society of great want.
 Most deprived were groups whose status in Hindu society was low.
 Despite progress in women's education and the rise of some women in politics through Gandhi's civil disobedience movement, the vast majority of women, who happened to be from rural areas, spent their lives attending to their husbands to whom they had been married at an early age in arranged marriages, their children, and the crops.
 If a Hindu woman's marriage was unhappy, neither divorce nor even separation was an option legally or culturally.
 Patrilineal inheritance meant that women had no right to property; their only avenue to prosperity lay through dependence on their husbands.
 Little or no education, for the most part, barred them from becoming secretaries, teachers or nurses.

 Similarly, despite Gandhi's anti-untouchability campaigns of the 1930s, the vast majority of Untouchables remained in a state of ritual pollution and self-abasing poverty—land ownership, education, or skilled work was out of reach.
 According to Judith M. Brown, "The new government recognised the burden of its inheritance in these areas of society and the 1950 constitution stated its commitment to fundamental change and a denial of Hindu conventions which an alien government had not dared to initiate."
 Although Untouchability was abolished in the new constitution, it was soon evident that the yoke of culture bore down so oppressively on Untouchables, that more legislation, administrative reform, and economic change were needed for them to assume their constitutional rights; the same was true of women.
 However, in urban areas, economic changes in the 1940s had demonstrated that belief and ritual status in Hinduism had hindered neither industrialisation, nor workers responding quickly to market forces, and changing occupations or locations of work.